fullcode100/java-toolkit/test-harness-tools/src/main/doc/index.md

    add `sut.duration.factor.percent=130` to your configuration file.
 *  If it runs twice as quick,
    add `sut.duration.factor.percent=50` to your configuration file.

+Since version 2.6.0: if no 'unwanted' requests are declared, OutputReceiver will check at regular interval (5 seconds by default) if all requests were received so some execution time is saved.

 **Sample pom.xml file**